CommitThis/black-box-bmv2/bmv2-docker/README.md

 The process is as follows:
 1. Create virtual ethernet port pairs;
+2. Port pairs are recorded and written to a file used by the simple switch to bind to;
-2. Launch the container.
+3. Launch the container.
 The container is run in the first instance using the `wait.sh` script.
 This serves as a proxy for whatever executable that is to be run.
 It traps and waits for the SIGUSR1 signal.
 Once this is received the script will execute the contents of a file (it's called ports, but in practice) could be any command.
 It also traps SIGINT and SIGTERM to kill the executed process.
+The launch also binds the file created earlier to expose ports to the container.
-3. The network namespace is made available to the host by linking the container's PID in `/var/run/netns/${namespace}` where the namespace is the name of the container + `_ns`.
+4. The network namespace is made available to the host by linking the container's PID in `/var/run/netns/${namespace}` where the namespace is the name of the container + `_ns`.
-4. The peer interface of the veth pairs are moved to the containers namespace;
+5. The peer interface of the veth pairs are moved to the containers namespace;
-5. The peer interfaces are configured.
+6. The peer interfaces are configured.
 When a interface moves namespaces, it appears to lose it's settings, so they must be applied again (or once here).
+7. BMv2 is launched, using the ports file we generated at the begining.

 > **Note:** I can't guarantee that the port pairs will be free of traffic.